- Explore The Island

 In 1987 he became a company director and began devoting significant time to charitable activities mainly connected with the arts, later becoming Director and Secretary of the Bankside Gallery, London.

-David is a former Chairman of the Friends of the Royal Academy of Music, Trustee and Member of the Council of the Royal Albert Hall and Trustee of the Fenton Arts Trust.
+David is a former Chairman of the Friends of the Royal Academy of Music, Trustee and Member of the Council of the Royal Albert Hall and former Trustee of the Fenton Arts Trust.

 He is a Fellow of the Royal Society of Arts, Associate of the Royal Academy of Music, Honorary Member of the Royal Watercolour Society, Honorary Fellow of the Universities of Malta and Gloucestershire and a life member of the Bibliographical Society.
 He became a Trustee of the Manx Museum and National Trust in 2012.